Top

 Determining custody is tough.
 Do not hesitate to reach out to qualified Dallas child custody attorneys at DebnamRust, P.C. for your case.
 Call (214) 758-8681 or contact us online.

-Can Child Custody Be Modified In Texas?
+Can Child Custody Be Modified in Texas?

-In Texas, child custody can indeed be modified, but it requires meeting specific legal criteria.
+In Texas, child custody can be modified, but it requires meeting specific legal criteria.
 The court will only consider modifying an existing custody order if there is a material and substantial change in circumstances affecting the child or the parents since the original order was made.
-This could involve changes in the child's needs, a parent's ability to care for the child, or any other significant situation impacting the child's best interests.
+This could involve changes in the child’s needs, a parent’s ability to care for the child, or any other significant situation impacting the child’s best interests.

 Helping You Navigate the Emotional Aspects of Child Custody